 - Eating breakfast is tied to less overweight and obesity.
 A good study of 59,000 children/adolescents in Europe found an increase in BMI in breakfast skippers.
 It is important to note that this study does not indicate causality.
 A similar study found the same results among 100,000 Asian adults.

 I have to admit that the research is mixed and there is evidence supporting both eating breakfast and skipping or delaying breakfast.
-I would say if you are hungry eat a meal, but if you are not, don’t eat breakfast in the morning or delay it to a have midmorning snack.
+I would say if you are hungry eat a meal, but if you are not, don’t eat breakfast in the morning or delay it to have a midmorning snack.

 The Bottom Line: The research is mixed.
-I do not think that the research indicates that a lack breakfast is a cause of obesity, but the fact is that regular breakfast meals are one thing that most people who are able to maintain weight loss have in common.
-This relationship is not causal but clearly, a structured eating habit is key to success.
+I do not think that the research indicates that a lack of breakfast is a cause of obesity, but the fact is that regular breakfast meals are one thing that most people who are able to maintain weight loss have in common.
+This relationship is not causal but clearly, a structured eating habit is a key to success.
 I would recommend that you find an eating and exercise schedule that works for you and keep it going!